mklmfane/Telefonica-Citadel-Project-devops-engineer/README.md

 Create a Github workflow to allow installing helm chart from Challenge #1 using module from Challenge #2, into an AKS cluster (considering a preexisting resource group and cluster name).

-2How do we evaluate the test?
+2. How do we evaluate the test?
     1. How clear your code is.
     2. How clear your explanation is.
     3. Easiness to run the code.